BrunoBoehm/todo-list-app-react-tutorial/readme.md

 And at last, we can add a new script to run babel from a source folder (create `src` in the root, and inside duplicate the old app.js containing the JSX) and output the compiled version in our public/scripts one.

-The package.json should look like this:
+The package.json should look like this (note we could run `yarn install` to reinstall all of our node_modules:
 ```json
 {
   "scripts": {